-“I tell people, when they drop food on the floor, please pick it up and eat it,” said Dr. Meg Lemon, a dermatologist in Denver who treats people with allergies and autoimmune disorders, to the New York Times.
+“I tell people, when they drop food on the floor, please pick it up and eat it,” Dr. Meg Lemon, a dermatologist in Denver who treats people with allergies and autoimmune disorders, told the New York Times.

 This statement — as gasp-inducing as it may be — represents an evolving outlook on the human immune system.
-Leading physicians and immunologists are reconsidering the overly-concerned-with-antiseptic ways in which we interact with our environment.
+Many doctors and immunology experts are rethinking our obsession with antiseptic life.

 The thing is, our immune system evolved to work by interacting with the world around us.
 But current practices lead experts to believe that our immune systems need a job.